How safe are smart motorways?

 While National Highways has said it does not recognise the Mail’s figures, its chief executive Nick Harris, who was appointed last month, said that an investigation into the allegations was being conducted as “a matter of urgency”.

 First trialled in the West Midlands in 2006, smart motorways use a series of scanners and cameras to respond in real-time to keep traffic moving when there is congestion, roadworks, traffic jams and accidents.
 However, the term “smart motorway” wasn’t coined until 2013.

 There are three types of smart motorway, which the AA lists as motorways:

-- Hard shoulder running - variable speed limits and a hard shoulder that can be turned into a fourth lane when needed.
+- Dynamic hard shoulder - variable speed limits and a hard shoulder that can be turned into a fourth lane when needed.
 Drivers are told via electric overhead signs to use the hard shoulder during peak hours.

 - All lanes running - variable speed limits and a permanent fourth lane instead of a hard shoulder.
-Emergency refuge areas can be found every 1.55 miles (2.5km).
+Emergency refuge areas are found every 2.5km or 1.6km.